ZiyadBoshima/learnopengl-nextjs/README.md

-# This is a reproduction of some examples from https://learnopengl.com in Next.js
+This is a reproduction of some examples from https://learnopengl.com in Next.js (WIP)